GoogleCloudPlatform/knative-build-tutorials/getting-started/README.md

       reason: Completed
       startedAt: 2018-07-06T11:51:09Z
 phase: Succeeded

 ```

 That's useful to understand if the build went well or not.

 **Let's see the logs**

-More than the status of each step, what you want, as a user, are the logs output.
+More than the status of each step, what you want, as a user, is the logs output.
 It's possible to read the logs for each step with the usual `kubectl logs` command.

 For example: